TECH PERSPECTIVE / THE DIGITAL EDGE

 Private Line or Shared Infrastructure?

 Multi-national corporations (MNCs) with applications that are not latency-critical or which reside in the Cloud, are increasingly looking to use “SD-WAN”, with the Internet and “Hybrid WAN” as the underlying network technology.
-By its very nature, the Internet is a “meshed” lattice of interconnected networks that rely on “routing” to map a course between 2 points.
-Based on a model of shared infrastructure and “contended” capacity, this is by far the most cost-effective use of available network infrastructure as it does not “dedicate” bandwidth to individual users.
-Instead, the Internet works on the basis of net neutrality (and best efforts) to handle traffic across multiple network paths.
-While this offers a degree of “insurance”, it inevitably comes at a marginal “cost” to performance, since traffic can take more than one route across a network which is not always the most direct traffic path.
+By its very nature, the Internet is a mesh of interconnected networks that rely on routing tables to map a course between 2 points, with“net neutrality” and “best-efforts” principles determining how traffic makes its way across multiple network paths.
+The Internet is also based on a shared infrastructure and “contended” capacity model, making it by far the most cost-effective use of available network infrastructure as it does not “dedicate” bandwidth to individual users.

 Conversely, MNCs who pass enormous amounts of data between international sites, for example in the US and Europe, or whose data may be too sensitive or valuable to use shared infrastructure, are more likely to choose more “basic” and fundamental private connectivity.
-These trans-Atlantic “private lines” (at “layer 1” or sometimes “layer 2”) provide dedicated capacity, and are shared with no-one.
+These “private lines” provide dedicated capacity, and are shared with no-one.

 It would be like taking out an insurance policy which renders slightly lower levels of cover or perhaps a higher “excess payment” for the first $x dollars of a claim.

-The key to buying more than 1 trans-Atlantic private line, is to ensure “separacy” and “redundancy”.
+The key to choosing private lines for maximum uptime, is to ensure “separacy” and “redundancy”.
 This usually means ensuring every building block of each service is different; building entry points and cross-connects, local loops, Central Offices (CO) and Local Exchanges, carrier PoP, terrestrial backhaul fiber, Cable Landing Stations (CLSs), subsea fiber and subsea network ownership.

 The devil really is in the detail.

-Not all subsea cables over which each trans-Atlantic private line runs will have resilience and redundancy built in.
-Some either have no redundant path available, or if they do, it goes on a long and circuitous route elsewhere that renders it meaningless.
+Not all subsea cables over which each international private line runs will have resilience and redundancy built in.
+Some either have no redundant path available, or if they do, it goes on a long and circuitous route elsewhere, rendering it meaningless.

 Most MNCs are familiar with domestic and metro fiber runs, building diversity, carrier PoP separacy and redundancy at CO.
 But one often-overlooked aspect is where subsea cables come out of the ocean and connect to backhaul; CLSs.